Property Renovation Contractors in Croydon (CR0, CR2)

 Property Renovation Tip for Croydon Homeowners

-The ongoing Croydon town centre regeneration has had a positive effect on property values across the borough, making renovation investment here particularly well-timed.
+The ongoing Croydon town centre regeneration has lifted the area across the borough, making renovation investment here particularly well-timed.
 On the practical side, the 1930s semis that make up much of Croydon are structurally straightforward to renovate — cavity walls, regular layouts, and predictable construction.
 The main surprises tend to be electrical: many have been partially rewired over the decades, resulting in a mix of modern and obsolete wiring that needs sorting properly during a full renovation.

-A Croydon full renovation typically involves 12-16 different trades over 12-22 weeks: demolition, structural engineering, drainage, electrics (NICEIC), plumbing, gas (Gas Safe), plastering, joinery, kitchen fitting, tiling, flooring, glazing (FENSA), painting, decoration.
-We assign one project manager from survey through handover with photo updates throughout the build.
-Croydon falls under Croydon Council.
-Internal renovations do not need planning permission.
+Internal renovations under London Borough of Croydon do not need planning permission.
 The South Croydon and Park Hill conservation areas affect external alterations only.
-Building Regulations apply for the rewire (BS 7671 under Part P), structural opening-up (Part A), drainage (Part H), thermal performance (Part L), and any unvented cylinder (BS 7593 commissioning).
-Croydon Building Control charges £400-£700 for a renovation inspection process.
-Logistics on Croydon renovations are easier than inner London — most properties have driveway parking, dedicated access for skips and contractor vehicles, and generous front gardens for materials storage.
+Building Regulations apply for the rewire (Part P), structural opening-up (Part A), drainage (Part H), thermal performance (Part L), and any unvented cylinder commissioning.
+Croydon Building Control runs a renovation inspection process.
+Logistics on Croydon renovations are easier than inner London — most properties have driveway parking, dedicated skip and contractor access, and generous garden space for materials storage.
 Skip permits and scaffolding licences are rarely needed on the suburban streets.
-Fixed-price contracts cover labour, materials, all fees, structural engineer calculations, FENSA registration, party wall surveyor coordination on terraced properties, tree survey and piled foundations where TPOs or chalk dissolution apply, conservation area applications where relevant, and Building Control fees.
-The contract is signed before any work starts.
-Variations are quoted in writing before they are done.
+Fixed-price contracts cover labour, materials, all fees, structural engineer calculations, FENSA registration, party wall coordination on terraced properties, tree survey and piled foundations where TPOs or chalk dissolution apply, conservation area applications where relevant, and Building Control fees.
+The contract is signed before any work starts; variations are quoted in writing before they are done.

 Property Renovation in Croydon: What's Included